fishrscale/EVIAN/README.md

 @@@To complete with a screenshot modified

 * Follow the required instructions, select the files and conditions you want to use for the analysis.

 @@@To complete with a screenshot modified

-~~* Click on the Bookmark button if you want to save all your current inputs for a later analysis.~~

-@@@To complete with a screenshot modified